MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 Images are scaled up or down in size while maintaining the aspect ratio to cover the image area, and then cropped from center to achieve the appropriate aspect ratio for the card.

-Images must be at most 1024×1024, in PNG, JPEG, or GIF format, and animated GIF is not supported.
+Images must be at most 1024×1024 and in PNG, JPEG, or GIF format.
+Animated GIF is not supported.

+The following table provides the properties of inline card images:

 | Property | Type  | Description |
 | --- | --- | --- |